omeka/omeka-s-developer/docs/modules/index.md

 ### Attaching to Omeka Events

 Extending functionality is largely a matter of attaching listeners to events that Omeka fires at critical times.
+A list of events and where they're fired is found [here](../reference/events.md).
 Use the `attachListeners` method in your module class, like below:

 ```php
 use Omeka\Module\AbstractModule;